Vasfed/heap_dump/README.md

 or `call heapdump_dump(0)`, filename defaults to dump.json.

-Note that ruby-internal and yajl-ruby gems should be available to process this being injected into.
+Note that yajl-ruby gem (and heap_dump itself) should be available to process this being injected into.
+Also on rare ocassions process(for example if gdb attached while a signal/gc) may crash after and even during dumping, so safer way is to embed it in advance, there's no performance overhead.

 ### Importing dump in MongoDB